Dapto Smelting Works: Residential land sales

 Around the time that the new smelter was nearing completion, an attempt was made to sell 288 sub-divided allotments by "The Illawarra Harbour and Land Corporation, Limited, Sydney, and The Illawarra Harbour and Railway Company, Limited, London".
 The subdivision was first advertised in December 1896.
 It was stated to be the 'first subdivision' and the site of "the nucleus of a model city".
 Advertisements emphasized the proximity to the smelting works and the buoyant prospects for the smelter and coal mines, but made no mention of the port or harbour, except for the word "Harbour" in the two companies' names.
 The land was adjacent to the smelting works on the southern side of Kanahooka Road; it was styled as "Illawarra City".
 A report of the auction held on 15 March 1897, to sell the lots was that, "The attendance was good, but bidding was anything but spirited".
 Only twenty-four lots were reported as being sold.
 It seems that most of the workers preferred to reside further away from the smelter, in nearby Dapto, which became something of a boom town due to the smelter.

 Smelting works operations

 Ore feedstock

-The initial design of the plant was to cater for lead-silver-zinc sulphide ore from Broken Hill, but in line with the business model described by John Howell, the plant also was intended to be able to treat oxide and sulphide ores of various types, theoreticaly from any mine.
+The initial design of the plant was to cater for lead-silver-zinc sulphide ore from Broken Hill, but in line with the business model described by John Howell, the plant also was intended to be able to treat oxide and sulphide ores of various types, theoretically from any mine.
 The works began operating in 1897 and were in full production by 1899, treating lead, silver, zinc, copper, and gold ores from Broken Hill, Zeehan, Mount Morgan, and Western Australia.